Understanding the Alien registration number on green card

 Where to Find Your Alien Registration Number

 So, where can you find this all-important alien registration number on green card?
-It’s usually located in a few key places:
+It’s typically located in several crucial places that are essential for your immigration records:

 How to Use Your Alien Registration Number